 - base salary;

-- · annual variable cash incentive bonuses;
+- annual variable cash incentive bonuses;

-- long-term equity incentives in the form of stock options and RSUs;
+- · long-term equity incentives in the form of stock options and RSUs;

 - severance and change in control benefits; and

 - benefits offered to all of our employees.

-The highlights of our company performance for fiscal 2020 that were directly linked to executive compensation decisions the compensation committee made in fiscal 2020 include achievement of the targets established by the board of directors for the two key metrics in our 2020 annual cash incentive plan.
+The highlights of our company performance for fiscal 2021 that were directly linked to executive compensation decisions the compensation committee made in fiscal 2021 include achieving the free cash flow target established by the board of directors as one of the two key metrics in our fiscal 2021 annual variable cash incentive plan, but not achieving the growth in annual spend target.

-- Growth in annual spend of 9.6% compared to our target of 11% - Free cash flow of \$243.1 million, compared to our target of \$255 million
+• Growth in annual spend of 4.75% compared to our target of 7.0%

-The highlights of our executive compensation program for fiscal 2020 include:
+• Free cash flow of \$277.5 million, compared to our target of \$268.0 million The highlights of our executive compensation program for fiscal 2021 include:

-• Our executive compensation is heavily weighted toward at-risk, performance-based compensation designed to align the interests of our executives with those of our stockholders.
-In fiscal 2020, an average of approximately 79.83% of the compensation of our named executive officers (excluding Mr. Pietri, our chief executive officer), and 92.12% of Mr. Pietri's compensation, was at-risk compensation in the form of variable cash compensation and equity awards.
+Our executive compensation is heavily weighted toward at-risk, performance-based compensation designed to align the interests of our executives with those of our stockholders.
+In fiscal 2021, an average of approximately 84.41% of the compensation of our named executive officers (excluding Mr. Pietri, our chief executive officer), and 92.87% of Mr. Pietri's compensation, was at-risk compensation in the form of variable cash compensation and equity awards.
 The actual economic value of our named executive officers' equity awards will depend directly on the performance of our stock price over the period during which the awards vest and, with respect to stock options, could be as little as zero if our stock price were less than the exercise price of such stock options.